drew-j-tp/fannie-mae-capstone/README.md

 Adding future data to train on would give the model more real foreclosures

-Broadening from foreclosures to more general losses like short sales, deeds in lieu of foreclosure
+Broadening from foreclosures to more general losses like short sales

 ## Acknowledgements